top of page

 Spiritual exhaustion occurs when we feel like we have to do everything on our own to create outcomes in our lives or when we’re not inspired by our work and our relationships.

-Spiritual rest and rejuvenation, on the other hand, occurs when we practice trust and allow for grace, guidance and support (whether you believe that comes from a higher power, or simply from other people.)
+Spiritual rest and rejuvenation, on the other hand, occurs when we practice trust and allow for grace, guidance and support (whether you believe that comes from a higher power, or simply from other people, nature or the universe.)
 We can also feel spiritually rejuvenated when we believe we are doing something meaningful and that we have a positive impact on the world.

 Ways to practice spiritual rest include meditation and prayer, asking for help from a higher power or others, acting in accordance with our values and connecting to what brings us joy.
-When you’ve had adequate spiritual rest you will feel more connected to your purpose, your work and the people in your life.
+When you’ve had adequate spiritual rest, you will feel more connected to your purpose, your work, the people in your life and the world around you.

 5 | Creative Rest

 Signs that you need creative rest are lack of inspiration, feelings of rejection, considering a less creative career, comparison with others and procrastination.
 Ways to get creative rest include increasing collaboration with others, spending time on a completely different craft, traveling and seeking natural or human-made beauty.
-Think of creativity as a cycle, wherein the person needs phases of receiving and inspiration, followed by a phase of ideas and creation.
-After getting sufficient creative rest you may feel the desire to start a new project.
+Think of creativity as a cycle, wherein the person needs phases of receiving/inspiration, followed by a phase of ideas/creation.
+After getting sufficient creative rest, you may feel the desire to start a new project.

 6 | Sensory Rest